mattngaw/quartz/content/diary/courses.md

 - ⭐️ ❤️ [18-344](https://course.ece.cmu.edu/~ece344/) Computer Systems and the Hardware-Software Interface (12)

    - Pivotal.
-This class put me on the path of computer architecture/systems and hardware.
+This class put me on the path of computer architecture/systems.

 - 18-290 Signals and Systems (12)